muralitheda/apache-hive/14-Hive-Scenarios-Explanation.md

 ---

 ## Q23.
-Configure Hive Table Partition Retention (Automatic Purging)
+Configure Hive Table Partition Retention (Automatic Purging / Archiving)

 **Scenario:**
-You want Hive to **automatically purge partitions older than a certain period** (e.g., 1 year).
-This ensures:

-* Old data is cleaned up from **HDFS**.
+You want to **archive and purge old data** from Hive tables, ensuring:

+* Only recent partitions (e.g., last 1 year) are retained.
-* Hive metastore metadata is updated.
+* Hive metastore metadata and/or actual data in HDFS is cleaned up.
-* Reduces storage and improves query performance on large tables.
-* It may work if the distribution (like Cloudera or AWS EMR) has automatic partition management enabled.
+* Works for **managed and external tables**, **partitioned and non-partitioned**.

 ---